 - He shopped for the credit cards that would give us the most cash back and airplane mileage.
-The big deal on these is no annual fee.
+The big deal on this is no annual fee.

 - Stash: It allows you to contribute a small amount and invest in stocks on a fractional basis.
 It’s amazing how quickly you can build up 4 figures.

-- He put a lot of time into shopping our insurance.
+- He spent a lot of time into shopping for our insurance.
 The better your credit score, the better the deals you can get.